kyrers/damn-vulnerable-defi/README.md

 So two transactions are needed: one to call `flashloan(...)` in order to sneak in that `approve(...)` transaction, and another to `transferFrom()` to send the `DVL`tokens to ourselves.

 To do this in one transaction, we just need to deploy a contract that does the attack for us.
 You'll find the `TrusterAttacker` contract in the same folder as the other challenge contracts.

+## SIDE-ENTRANCE

+Once again, we have a `1000 ether` pool that provides free flashloans.
+Our job is to drain the pool.

+Looking at the `SideEntranceLenderPool` contract we can see that it allows users to `deposit` and `withdraw` funds from the pool.
+Of course, it also allows us to use the `flashloan(...)` function to request a flashloan.

+Aside from repaying the flashloan, this `flashloan(...)` function also requires that the borrower implement the `IFlashLoanEtherReceiver` interface, which has the function `execute()` responsible for handling the flashloan funds.

+So one thing is for sure, we need to implement an attacker contract that ask for the flashloan and receives it in the `execute()` function.
+But what do we do with it?
+Remember the `deposit(...)` and `withdraw(...)` functions?
+We just `deposit` the funds back in the pool, which will make the flashloan successful and set the funds as the property of our attacker contract, which in turn means we can `withdraw` those funds from the pool.

 ###### kyrers